uctv9805/char-design-portfolio/README.md

 # Testing

-I have created a seperate document for the testing section with everything covered - [TESTING.md](TESTING.md)
+I have created a separate document for the testing section with everything covered - [TESTING.md](TESTING.md)

 # Deployment